At 6’6” tall, Long John Wentworth of Sandwich, N.H., was a mountain of a man with unquenchable thirsts for wealth, power, and alcohol.

-In his early days, Wentworth’s future seemed to be in farming, which was his first love.
-He was not a natural scholar, and his education took place at a number of private schools as his father pushed him to get a high school diploma.
-He spent some time at Berwick Academy in Maine, as well as New Hampshire’s Meredith Academy, and finally New Hampton School, from which he graduated.
+As a boy, Wentworth’s future seemed to be in farming, his first love.
+He was not a natural scholar, and his father pushed him to get a high school diploma.
+He spent some time at Berwick Academy in Maine, as well as New Hampshire’s Meredith Academy.
+Wentworth finally graduated from New Hampton School.

 Several times he considered dropping out to return to Sandwich, and farming.
-In the end, however, Wentworth found he enjoyed his education and happily went on to Dartmouth College, where he was very nearly expelled just shortly before graduation.
+In the end, however, Wentworth found he enjoyed his education and happily went on to Dartmouth College.
+He was very nearly expelled just shortly before graduation.
 While he never spoke much about the event, his biographers conclude that as a senior he got entangled in a prank involving some underclassmen.
-The younger men, upset at the treatment of two of their friends by a tutor, had liberated a cannon from the armory and shot it off in front of the administration building, shattering windows.
+The younger men, upset at the treatment of two of their friends by a tutor, had liberated a cannon from the armory.
+They then shot it off in front of the administration building, shattering windows.

-The school responded by expelling one of the younger men behind the cannon incident, and Wentworth was likely so outspoken in his criticisms that the faculty ordered him expelled just days before he was to receive his diploma.
+The school responded by expelling one of the younger men behind the cannon incident.
+Wentworth was likely so outspoken in his criticisms that the faculty ordered him expelled just days before he was to receive his diploma.

-Wentworth, an ardent Democrat, most likely held his nose and groveled for forgiveness from the Whig-dominated faculty, scooped up his diploma and ran for the exits, nursing a grudge against the college for years to come.
+Wentworth, an ardent Democrat, most likely held his nose and groveled for forgiveness from the Whig-dominated faculty.
+He scooped up his diploma and ran for the exits, nursing a grudge against the college for years to come.

 Fresh from school, Wentworth returned briefly to Sandwich.
-Wentworth’s father Paul, a town leader in Sandwich and successful businessman, was not without influence.
-And the family tree was a stout one, with two colonial governors on one side and John was directly descended from a patriot and signer of the Articles of Confederation.
+His father, Paul, a town leader and successful businessman, had influence.
+And the family tree was a stout one, with two colonial governors and a signer of the Articles of Confederation in its branches.

 When future president Franklin Pierce, then serving as a U.S. Senator, visited Dartmouth, he had taken the young Wentworth aside following commencement to ask for his father’s political support.

-Wentworth, with his family ties and relative wealth, could have undoubtedly prospered in New Hampshire, but he was unhappy to fall in line politically behind the state’s huge Democratic political establishment.
-He was a young man in a hurry, and almost immediately after school, he made his plans to depart for Chicago, which was at the time a tiny outpost that held promise for men with the desire to go west and find their fortunes.
+Wentworth, with his family ties and relative wealth, could have undoubtedly prospered in New Hampshire.
+But he didn’t want to to fall in line behind the state’s huge Democratic political establishment.
+He was a young man in a hurry, Almost immediately after school, he made plans to leave for Chicago, then But it that held just a tiny outpost.
+But it held promise for men who wanted to go west and find their fortunes.

-It’s not clear who advised him, but Wentworth left for Chicago with $100 saved up.
-He was part of a wave of New Englanders who set their sights on the fortunes that would be made in Chicago real estate.
+Wentworth left for Chicago with $100 saved up.
+He belonged to a wave of New Englanders who set their sights on making fortunes in Chicago real estate.

-Travelling through upstate New York cities such as Troy and Albany, and on through Michigan, Wentworth toyed with the idea of stopping in Detroit, but he continued on because of lack of opportunities, arriving in Chicago in 1837.
+Travelling through upstate New York and on through Michigan, Wentworth toyed with the idea of stopping in Detroit.
+But he continued on because of a lack of opportunity, arriving in Chicago in 1837.

 Armed with a letter of introduction from New Hampshire’s governor, Isaac Hill, Wentworth soon found his lifelong vocation: newspaper publishing.
 Just three year’s earlier, the Chicago Democrat had been founded as the first newspaper in Chicago.
 It struggled, and a group of new owners had taken over.
 Among them was Horatio Hill, the New Hampshire governor’s brother.

-Hill hired Wentworth as editor the paper, and promptly headed back East to raise funds.
-The financial panic of 1837 and depression that followed put the paper in even worse shape, and Hill never apparently succeeded in raising any funds.
+Hill hired Wentworth as editor of the paper, and promptly headed back East to raise funds.
+The financial panic of 1837 and depression that followed put the paper in even worse shape.
+Hill never apparently succeeded in raising any funds.
 Instead, Wentworth purchased the paper for $2,300 in 1840.
-He never acknowledged where he got the money, it probably came from family.
+He never acknowledged where he got the money, but it probably came from family.

 Wentworth had a gift for newspapering.
 Sarcastic and blunt, he skewered his enemies with glee.
-He also used his connections to procure lucrative government printing contracts that kept his income steady while he built a following for his newspaper.
+He also used his connections to procure lucrative government printing contracts/ Printing work kept his income steady while he built a following for his newspaper.

 By 1842, he had elbowed his way to the forefront of the local Democratic Party.
-He ran for Congress, and won, setting in motion a 25 year run during which he usually was in office, either as a Congressman or as mayor.
+He ran for Congress, and won, setting in motion a 25-year run during which he usually served in office, either as a Congressman or as mayor.

-Arriving in Congress, Wentworth was an effective advocate for his state, even calling on his fellow-New Hampshire native Daniel Webster for assistance in getting support for Chicago waterfront projects.
-But he also quickly found he was in the difficult position of being an outsider in his party, especially on the issue of slavery.
+Arriving in Congress, Wentworth proved an effective advocate for his state.
+He even called on his fellow-New Hampshire native Daniel Webster for help in getting support for Chicago waterfront projects.
+But he also quickly found himself in the difficult position of outsider in his party, especially on the issue of slavery.
 While Wentworth’s Chicago constituents were vehemently abolitionist, the Democratic Party was increasingly aligning with slaveholders.

-The chafing was probably always bound to end badly, and in 1855 the Democrats turned Wentworth out.
+In 1855 the Democrats turned Wentworth out.
 Though technically he did not stand for reelection, there is no doubt that his opponents had beaten him.
-Unfortunately for them, he was replaced by his old friend from New Hampshire who was also an active abolitionist.
-Wentworth’s reputation as the angry outsider was cemented, and he soon fashioned it into a campaign platform, this time for mayor.
+Unfortunately for them, an abolitionist friend from New Hampshire replaced him .
+Wentworth had cemented his reputation as the angry outsider, and he soon fashioned it into a campaign platform, this time for mayor.
 And this time, he would run as a member of the newly formed Republican Party, breaking once and for all with his old Democratic friends.

-Wentworth’s demeanor as much as his politics was an irritant to his enemies.
-He drank a pint of whisky a day (and more), ate prolifically and at 6’6” tall and 300 pounds he was an imposing force.
+Wentworth’s demeanor as much as his politics irritated his enemies.
+He drank a pint of whiskey a day (and more), and ate prolifically, At 6’6” tall and 300 pounds he was an imposing force.
 He freely castigated his enemies both in his newspaper and in his personal speeches.

 A Boston newspaper described him as “A shabby elephantine individual” whose trousers looked “as if he had jumped too far into them and hadn’t time to go back.”